tanmvo/assemble-template/README.md

 # Assemble Template

-A boilerplate to generate static HTML pages.
+A boilerplate to generate static HTML pages using [Assemble.io](assemble).
 Livereload served using `grunt-connect` and `grunt-contrib-watch`.

-Managing a library of Static HTML pages can be daunting, especially when it comes to amends.
-[Assemble.io](assemble) focuses on _"separation of concerns regarding structure, style, content and data"._
+Managing a library of Static HTML pages can be daunting, especially when you're making miniscule amends.
+[Assemble.io](assemble) generates your HTML from `handlebars` templates, so changes made are reflected across all pages.

 > What projects can I use `assemble-template` for?